OnlyOneJMJQ/stencil-components/README.md

 Stencil is also great for building entire apps.
 For that, use the [stencil-app-starter](https://github.com/ionic-team/stencil-app-starter) instead.

-# Stencil

-Stencil is a compiler for building fast web apps using Web Components.

-Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
-Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.

-Stencil components are just Web Components, so they work in any major framework or with no framework at all.

 ## Getting Started

 To start building a new web component using Stencil, clone this repo to a new directory: